Reform War: Aftermath

 A French invasion and the establishment of the Second Mexican Empire followed almost immediately after the end of the Reform War, and key figures of the Reform War would continue to play roles during the rise and fall of the Empire.

 While the main fighting in the Reform War was over by the end of 1860, guerilla conflict continued to be waged in the countryside.
-After the fall of the conservative government, General Leonardo Marquez remained at large, and in June, 1861, he succeeded in assassinating Melchor Ocampo.
-President Juarez sent the former head of his troops during the Reform War, Santos Degollado after Marquez, only for Marquez to succeed in killing Degollado as well.
+After the fall of the conservative government, General Leonardo Márquez remained at large, and in June, 1861, he succeeded in assassinating Melchor Ocampo.
+President Juárez sent the former head of his troops during the Reform War, Santos Degollado after Márquez, only for Márquez to succeed in killing Degollado as well.

-Having been influenced by Mexican monarchist exiles, and using Juarez' suspension of foreign debts as a pretext, and with the American Civil War preventing the enforcement of the Monroe Doctrine, Napoleon III invaded Mexico in 1862, and sought local help in setting up a monarchical client state.
+Having been influenced by Mexican monarchist exiles, using Juárez's suspension of foreign debts as a pretext, and with the American Civil War preventing the enforcement of the Monroe Doctrine, Napoleon III invaded Mexico in 1862, and sought local help in setting up a monarchical client state.
 Former liberal president Ignacio Comonfort, who had played such a key role in the outbreak of the Reform War, was killed in action that year, having returned to the country to fight the French, and having been given a military command.
-Former conservative president during the Reform War Manuel Robles Pezuela was also executed in 1862 by the Juarez government for attempting to help the French.
-Seeing the intervention as an opportunity to undo the Reform, conservative generals and statesmen who had played a role during the War of the Reform joined the French and a conservative assembly voted in 1863 to invite Habsburg archduke Maximilian to become Emperor of Mexico.
+Former conservative president during the Reform War Manuel Robles Pezuela was also executed in 1862 by the Juárez government for attempting to help the French.
+Seeing the intervention as an opportunity to undo the Reform, conservative generals and statesmen who had played a role during the War of the Reform joined the French and a conservative assembly voted in 1863 to invite Habsburg Archduke Maximilian to become Emperor of Mexico.

-The Emperor however proved to be of liberal inclination, and ended up ratifying the Reform laws.
-Regardless, the liberal government of Benito Juárez, still resisted and fought the French and Mexican Imperial forces with the backing of the United States, whom after the end of the Civil War could now once again enforce the Monroe Doctrine.
+The emperor, however, proved to be of liberal inclinations and ended up ratifying the Reform Laws.
+Regardless, the liberal government of Benito Juárez still resisted and fought the French and Mexican Imperial forces with the backing of the United States, which since the end of the American Civil War could now once again enforce the Monroe Doctrine.
 The French eventually withdrew in 1866, leading the monarchy to collapse in 1867.
-Former president Miguel Miramon, and conservative general Tomas Mejia would die alongside the Emperor, being executed by firing squad on June 19, 1867.
-Santiago Vidaurri, once Juarez' commander in the north during the Reform War had actually joined the imperialists, but he was captured and executed for his betrayal on July 8, 1867.
-Leonardo Marquez would once again escape, this time to Cuba, living until 1913 and publishing a defense of his role in the Empire.
+Former President Miguel Miramón and conservative general Tomas Mejía would die alongside the Emperor, being executed by a firing squad on 19 June 1867.
+Santiago Vidaurri, once Juárez's commander in the north during the Reform War, had actually joined the imperialists, and was captured and executed for his betrayal on 8 July 1867.
+Leonardo Márquez once again escaped, this time to Cuba, living there until his death in 1913 and publishing a defense of his role in the empire.